Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return true;

-}The core of inserting at a specified position is finding the predecessor node — the node at index - 1.
-Once found, the new node squeezes between the predecessor and the predecessor's next node: first point the new node's next to the predecessor's next, then point the predecessor's next to the new node.
-Just like head insertion, the order of these two steps cannot be reversed, or the chain after the predecessor is lost.
-Here again is that iron rule — connect first, disconnect second.
+}The core of insertion at a specific location is finding the predecessor node—the node at position index - 1.
+Once found, we squeeze the new node between the predecessor and its successor: first, point the new node's next to the predecessor's next, and then point the predecessor's next to the new node.
+Just like insertion at the head, the order of these two steps cannot be reversed, otherwise, we lose the rest of the list.
+Here, we stick to that iron rule—connect first, disconnect later.

-Deletion is a mirror operation of insertion, but it is more error-prone because we not only need to modify pointers but also free the deleted node's memory.
-As mentioned earlier, "save first, delete later" is the basic pattern of linked list operations, and we will use it repeatedly here.
+Deletion is the mirror operation of insertion, but it is more error-prone because we must not only modify pointers but also free the memory of the deleted node.
+As mentioned earlier, "save before delete" is the basic pattern for linked list operations, and we will apply it repeatedly here.

 /// @brief 删除链表头部元素